eesast/AIchallenge2/logic/design.md

 `all_sounds`:save all sounds(including footstep and guns) in the map

+`all_wild_items`: a dictionary to save all items on the ground(maybe not wild but discarded)

-`all_info`: save all players basic information for platform
+`all_info`: a dictionary to save all players basic information for platform

 `number_to_team`:use team id to find a team's pointer